WMC 2024 – Day 1

 Mike Nash, Vice President, Syngas Chemicals, Chemical Market Analytics by OPIS

-Carl Roache, Director, Ammonia & Urea, Chemical Market Analytics by OPIS
+Carl Roache, Director, Chemical Market Analytics by OPIS

 Ammonia is another option for companies looking to monetize natural gas and can be co-produced with methanol.
-This presentation looks at the global industry landscape and the demand outlook for the main end-use applications.
-It also analyses the potential for green ammonia.
-It considers the role that ammonia could play as a marine bunker fuel and compares the pros and cons of ammonia and methanol as zero-sulfur and low or zero-carbon fuels for the shipping industry.
+This presentation looks at the low-carbon ammonia legislative environment, supply side developments and new use applications that are emerging.
+It also analyzes the role that ammonia could play as a marine bunker fuel.

 Session 2: Old World – Regional Methanol Focus